krruzic/rustofi/README.md

 ```

 ## Todo App
-A more complicated example `todo_app` is a persistent Todo List that can
+A more complicated example `todo_app`: A persistent Todo List that can
 - create new Todos
 - delete Todos
 - mark Todos as finished
 ```bash
 git clone https://github.com/krruzic/rustofi
 cd rustofi